esmnext/esmx/examples/docs/src/en/guide/essentials/csr.md

 ---
 titleSuffix: Esmx Framework Client-Side Rendering Implementation Guide
-description: Detailed guide on the client-side rendering mechanism of the Esmx framework, including static build, deployment strategies, and best practices, helping developers achieve efficient front-end rendering in serverless environments.
+description: Detailed explanation of the client-side rendering mechanism in the Esmx framework, including static build, deployment strategies, and best practices to help developers achieve efficient frontend rendering in serverless environments.
 head:
   - - meta
     - property: keywords
-      content: Esmx, Client-Side Rendering, CSR, Static Build, Front-End Rendering, Serverless Deployment, Performance Optimization
+      content: Esmx, Client-Side Rendering, CSR, Static Build, Frontend Rendering, Serverless Deployment, Performance Optimization
 ---

 # Client-Side Rendering

-Client-Side Rendering (CSR) is a technique where page rendering is executed in the browser.
+Client-Side Rendering (CSR) is a technical solution that executes page rendering in the browser.
 In Esmx, when your application cannot deploy a Node.js server instance, you can choose to generate a static `index.html` file during the build phase to achieve pure client-side rendering.

 ## Use Cases

 The following scenarios recommend using client-side rendering:

 - **Static Hosting Environments**: Such as GitHub Pages, CDN, and other hosting services that do not support server-side rendering
-- **Simple Applications**: Small applications with low requirements for first-load speed and SEO
+- **Simple Applications**: Small applications with low requirements for first-screen loading speed and SEO
-- **Development Environment**: For quick preview and debugging during the development phase
+- **Development Environments**: For quickly previewing and debugging applications during the development phase

 ## Configuration Instructions

 ### HTML Template Configuration

-In client-side rendering mode, you need to configure a generic HTML template.
+In client-side rendering mode, you need to configure a universal HTML template.
 This template will serve as the container for your application, including necessary resource references and mounting points.

 ```ts title="src/entry.server.ts"
 import type { RenderContext } from '@esmx/core';